sweattep/ancient_quotes/README.md

 >those who wronged pursued what luxury they were given

 >"Legends of the former peoples."
 No!
 Rather, the stain has covered their hearts

+>it is not because of you I act